microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## What does success look like for Challenge-03?

-+ Successfully upload and import data from the file `good_bundles.zip`.
++ Successfully uploaded and imported data from the file `good_bundles.zip`.
-+ Successfully identify the problem in the `bad_bundles.zip` file.
++ Successfully identified the problem in the `bad_bundles.zip` file.
 Use the Troubleshooting tips above for help.

 ## Next Steps